 MIT Professional Education – Short Programs Provides Opportunities to Learn Directly from CSAIL Faculty

-This summer MIT Professional Education – Short Programs is offering a number of 2-5 day short courses taught by MIT faculty and experts, including several by members of the Computer Science and Artificial Intelligence Laboratory.
+This summer, MIT Professional Education – Short Programs is offering 1-5 day short courses taught by MIT faculty and experts, including members of the Computer Science and Artificial Intelligence Laboratory (CSAIL).
 These courses provide an opportunity to learn crucial knowledge and skills from some of the top experts in their respective fields, in areas of MIT expertise.
-For complete details on all of the available courses, visit the Short Programs web site at http://web.mit.edu/professional/short-programs/index.html.
+For complete details on all of the available courses, visit the Short Programs website.

 Below is a list of courses taught by members of the MIT Computer Science and Artificial Intelligence Laboratory:

-Human-centered strategies for leading effective teams in academic, engineering environments.
-Using interactive role-playing activities, self-assessment instruments and group discussions, you will develop a repertoire of techniques for addressing issues that commonly arise within engineering research groups and teaching staff.
+This course focuses on human-centered strategies for leading effective teams in technical academic environments.
+Through a series of interactive role-playing activities, self-assessment instruments, and group discussions, you will develop a repertoire of techniques for addressing issues that commonly arise within engineering research groups and teaching staff.